Magellium/osmreplicationtrees/README.md

 * if you need a daily `.osc.gz` file on a custom area which is not already provided by somebody else
 * you don't want to rely on an OSM data provider for your change files except Planet OSM servers

-What's called a daily replication tree ?
+What's called a daily replication tree?
 It looks like that: [Planet OSM daily replication tree root](https://planet.osm.org/replication/day/).

 ## More details